Skip to main content

-• Some language learning apps use AI (computer programs that have been taught a specific language through programming).
-It's important to remember that none of them involve actual communication with real people.
+• Some language learning apps use AI - that is, computer programs trained to hold a conversation in the language.
+None of them involve actual communication with real people.

 • Many AI language learning apps are available for free, either for a limited time per day or even in some cases for unlimited use.
 Others are paid services or part of a paid language learning app.